Wrexham Lager

 Wrexham Lager is a lager brewed in Wrexham, north-east Wales, tracing its heritage to 1881.
 After the original brewery's closure in 2000, the brand was revived by the Roberts family in 2011 using an older recipe.

 In 1881, a brewery was set up by German immigrants in the centre of Wrexham.
 The original beer was exported internationally in the 19th century.
 The brand's exports decreased during World War II, leading to its purchase by Ind Coope, and later Carlsberg-Tetley.
 Carlsberg closed the original brewery in the early 2000s, which it later demolished, with only the brewery building remaining.

 In 2011, the brand was revived in Bangor-on-Dee, using the same ingredients in an older recipe of the original lager.

+In October 2024, Red Dragon Ventures, a joint venture between Wrexham A.F.C. owners Rob McElhenney, Ryan Reynolds and the Allyn family of New York, purchased a majority stake in the brewery.

 History

 Foundation

 The Wrexham Lager Beer Company Limited was founded in 1881 by German immigrants, Ivan Levinstein (Minshull-street, Manchester, chairman) and Otto Isler (Marsden-street, Manchester), trying to recreate their local lager.
 Wrexham itself had good water quality, and at one time had as many as nineteen different breweries operating, Wrexham Lager being the first Lager Brewery.
 The specific site was chosen as it was on a hill and the brewers could dig cellars into it for insulation from external heat, and the nearby River Gwenfro could be tapped for the required water.
 Brewing of the first lager began in 1882.
 However, the brewers could not easily keep the temperature down, affecting the quality of the lager and the company resolved as a result of their failure to carry on its business profitably and advantageously to go into voluntary liquidation on 31 July 1886, by which time Otho Horkheimer was chairman and the company offices were Stafford-chambers, 14 Brown-street, Manchester.
 (The London Gazette, 6 August 1886).

 In May 1884 they had announced 'Issue of £25,000 in 2,500 shares of £10 each, bearing interest at the minimum accumulative rate of £6 per cent per annum ...
 Prospectuses and full particulars can be obtained at the OFFICES, 49, SPRING GARDENS, MANCHESTER.
 As BREWING and ICE MAKING have been commenced the company are prepared to quote for both Beer and Ice'.
 In addition to Levinstein (chairman) and Isler the directors in 1884 were Otto Horkeimer, Esq., (Lower Mosley-street, Manchester), Noah Kolp, Esq., (George-street, Manchester), and E. J. Scott (Richmond Terrace, Blackburn).

 (The Manchester Guardian, 24 May 1884, front page, The Wrexham Advertiser, 16 May 1884, front page).